 We are exposed to both transactional risk and translation risk associated with exchange rates.
 Our overall transactional risk is mitigated, in large part, by natural hedges developed with locally denominated debt service on intercompany accounts.
-In the three months ended September 30, 2017, net sales to external customers not transacted in functional currency totals 3.7% of our consolidated sales.
+In the six months ended December 31, 2017, net sales to external customers in our consolidated sales not transacted in functional currency were 3.7%.
 We also mitigate certain of our foreign currency exchange rate risks by entering into forward foreign currency contracts from time to time.
 The contracts are used as a hedge against anticipated foreign cash flows, such as dividend payments, loan payments, and materials purchases, and are not used for trading or speculative purposes.
 The fair values of the forward foreign currency exchange contracts are sensitive to changes in foreign currency exchange rates, as an adverse change in foreign currency exchange rates from market rates would decrease the fair value of the contracts.
 However, any such losses or gains would generally be offset by corresponding gains and losses, respectively, on the related hedged asset or liability.
-At September 30, 2017, the fair value, in the aggregate, of the Company's open foreign exchange contracts was a liability of \$2.3 million.
+At December 31, 2017, the fair value, in the aggregate, of the Company's open foreign exchange contracts was a liability of \$5.1 million.

 Our primary translation risk is with the Euro, British Pound Sterling, Peso, Japanese Yen and Chinese Yuan.
-A hypothetical 10% appreciation or depreciation of the value of any these foreign currencies to the U.S. Dollar at September 30, 2017, would not result in a material change in our operations, financial position, or cash flows.
+A hypothetical 10% appreciation or depreciation of the value of any these foreign currencies to the U.S. Dollar at December 31, 2017, would not result in a material change in our operations, financial position, or cash flows.
 We hedge our most significant foreign currency translation risks primarily through cross currency swaps and other instruments, as appropriate.